Renault Mégane: Second facelift

 Another facelift followed for 2014, with a more powerful 128 hp version of the 1.2 L turbocharged engine going on sale, whilst the styling of the hatchback, coupé and estate versions was updated to match Renault's new model range.

 Later that year, a 220 PS version of the 2.0 L turbocharged petrol engine was added to the range.

-Higher specification Mégane feature the same 2.0 dCi engine as the Mégane II.
+Higher specification Mégane models feature the same 2.0 dCi engine as the Mégane II.
 After 2015, the 2.0 dCi was no longer offered.